pixelastic/meetups.pixelastic.com/app/_posts/2017-04-06-electron-meetup-april-2017.md

 manually in the config.

-To release your app, you can either use Nuts like Baptiste talked about in the first talk, or use electron-release-server that you'll have to host but which will give much more power on the auth and release channels (beta, dev, prod, etc).
+To release your app, you can either use Nuts like Baptiste talked about in the first talk, or use [electron-release-server][16] that you'll have to host but which will give much more power on the auth and release channels (beta, dev, prod, etc).

 ## Audio in Electron

-Last talk was also by Aircall, but about the sound APIs.
+Last talk was by [Matthieu Allegre][17], but about the sound APIs.
 Sound in Electron is nothing more than what you can do with sound in Chrome.
 The Chrome version being set in an Electron app, you know what will be available and what will not.
 Furthermore, you can pass specific `flags` to Chrome to enable some features.

 The demo was about listing all the input and output devices of the computer, firing events when a new one was added, and then capturing the input stream of